-1. If my primary agent cannot be contacted in time or for any reason is unavailable or
+1. If my primary agent cannot be contacted in time or for any reason is unavailable or unable or unwilling to act as my agent, then I select the following person to act in this

 C. Powers and Rights of Health Care Agent